Precision Supplementation

 The forms deception: magnesium

 Why does the industry use oxide?
-Because it costs 10x less. (lien)
+Because it costs 10x less.
+What isn't absorbed stays in the gut, draws water into it, and that is where the laxative effect of cheap magnesium comes from. (lien)

 To avoid (industry)